wavefrontHQ/docs/pages/doc/integrations_log_data.md

 ### Configuring the Wavefront Proxy to Add Structure to Log Data

 You use grok patterns (similar to [Logstash](https://www.elastic.co/products/logstash)) to add structure to your log data.
-To do this, open the `logsIngestion.yaml` file (which may be empty) you specified in the Proxy configuration file, and write this example config which specifies basic instructions for parsing log data:
+To do this, open the `logsIngestion.yaml` file (which may be empty) you specified in the proxy configuration file, and write this example config which specifies basic instructions for parsing log data:

 ```yaml
 aggregationIntervalSeconds: 5  # Metrics are aggregated and sent at this interval